2021 Major League Baseball postseason: (4) Boston Red Sox vs. (2) Houston Astros

 This was the third postseason meeting between the Red Sox and Astros.
-The two teams split the previous two meetings, in 2017 (won by the Astros), and 2018 (won by the Red Sox).
+The two teams split the previous two meetings, in the ALDS in 2017 (won by the Astros), and the ALCS in 2018 (won by the Red Sox).
+In both instances, the winner was the eventual World Series champion.
 The Astros defeated the Red Sox in six games to advance to the World Series for the third time in five years.